marschall/directory-keystore/README.md

 security.provider.N=directory
 ```

 `N` should be the value of the last provider incremented by 1.
-For Oracle/OpenJDK 9 on Linux `N` should likely be 13.
+For OpenJDK 11 on Linux `N` should likely be 13.

 This can be done
  * [per JVM installation](https://docs.oracle.com/en/java/javase/11/security/howtoimplaprovider.html#GUID-831AA25F-F702-442D-A2E4-8DA6DEA16F33)